 While Bank of America currently has the upper hand in the retail banking sphere, Gen Zers will soon occupy a large proportion of the working population and Wells Fargo’s influence could easily flip the current status quo on its head.

 When asked what banks were the strongest and most relevant overall, JPMorgan Chase received the highest percentage points, with 48% stating that its offering was strong and relevant, and a further 29% stating it is average and somewhat relevant.

 Regarding the overall customer experience as a whole, again, the majority voted for JPMorgan Chase (69%), followed closely by Bank of America which sat one percentage point behind.

 In addition, out of the survey respondents who had visited a bank branch within the last two years, JPMorgan Chase was rated the best, with 28% saying it was excellent or very good.
 Bank of America came in closely behind at 27%.

 While a world-class omni-channel offering is crucial for success, banks should continue investing in their in-branch customer experience – it was considered the most important factor when choosing a banking provider by the vast majority.

 Read our Qudini 2020 US Retail Banking White Paper for more insights into consumer behaviors, preferences and demands for the retail banking sector.

 Retail banking is in a revolution and branches are transforming into brand interaction hubs that improve profitability and brand relevance.
-Qudini helps retail banks meet the demands of modern consumers with our in-branch Retail Choreography software solutions – Appointment Scheduling, Queue Management, Task Management and Event Bookings.
+Qudini helps retail banks meet the demands of modern consumers with our in-branch Retail Choreography software solutions – Appointment Scheduling Software, Queue Management Software, Task Management Software and Event Management Software.